 For all the traveling I've done in the last three years, I can still remember my first international trip like it was yesterday.

-I remember the strong sun, pretty beaches, giant resort pool, and managing to find respite from the heat in an air-conditioned computer room where kids gathered to play games.
+I remember the intense sun, pretty beaches, giant resort pool, and managing to find respite from the heat in an air-conditioned computer room where kids gathered to play games.

 Founded in 1969, Apple Vacations is an American company specializing in all-inclusive vacation packages to some of the hottest (literally and figuratively) tropical destinations, including the Caribbean, Mexico, Bahamas, Hawaii, and Costa Rica.

-Voted Best Tour Operator to Mexico for 6 straight years by the readers of Travel Weekly, Apple Vacations has built a business out of giving consumers exactly what they desire in a hassle-free travel experience.
+Voted Best Tour Operator to Mexico for six straight years by the readers of Travel Weekly, Apple Vacations has built a business out of giving consumers exactly what they desire in a hassle-free travel experience.

-One of the interesting features of their website is the Apple Ratings system, which relies solely on customer feedback to create hotel ratings.
+One of their website's interesting features is the Apple rating system, which relies solely on customer feedback to create hotel ratings.

-To give you an idea of the bargains to be had, I put myself in the shoes of many a weary New Yorker, and checked the options for a package trip from New York City to Oahu, Hawaii.
+To give you an idea of the bargains to be had, I put myself in the shoes of many a weary New Yorker and checked the options for a package trip from New York City to Oahu, Hawaii.

-By looking for last minute vacations you can get even cheaper deals.
-Head for Cancun's Riviera Maya for 3 nights accommodation with food and drinks, plus roundtrip airfare for $470.
+By looking for last minute vacations, you can get even cheaper deals.
+Head for Cancun's Riviera Maya for three nights accommodation with food and drinks, plus roundtrip airfare for $470.

-In addition to the tropical destinations, you can also browse Ski Packages to Colorado, Utah and Wyoming and a wide range of trips to popular European cities such as London, Paris, and Barcelona.
+In addition to the tropical destinations, you can also browse ski packages to Colorado, Utah, and Wyoming and a wide range of trips to popular European cities such as London, Paris, and Barcelona.

 If you're overdue for a spontaneous vacation, the kind that requires no planning on your part, check out the deals at Apple Vacations.